-In order to receive the in-network benefit level, you should contact your network provider or your network/claims administrator for authorization before seeking care at an urgent or immediate care treatment clinic, or if you are traveling and need urgent or immediate medical care.
-If your network/claims administrator's offices are closed, seek treatment and then call your network/claims administrator within 48 hours to ensure that you receive the in-network level of benefits.
+In order to receive the in-network benefit level, you should contact your network provider or your network administrator before seeking care at an urgent or immediate care treatment clinic, or if you are traveling and need urgent or immediate medical care.
+If your network administrator's offices are closed, seek treatment and then call your network administrator within 48 hours to ensure that you receive the in-network level of benefits.